juripero/ryft-server/docs/rest/search.md

 Note, this endpoint is protected and user should provide valid credentials.
 See [authentication](../auth.md) for more details.

+There are a few [content types](#search-accept-header) that server can produce:
+- `Accept: application/json` which is used by default
+- `Accept: text/csv`
+- `Accept: application/msgpack` which is used internally in cluster mode

 ## Search query parameters

 The list of supported query parameters are the following (check detailed description below):